-- Analysis of data per the agreed analysis tables. - Development of preliminary report and PowerPoint presentation (narrative and graphs). - Presentation of results internally and co-lead presentation to the MOH. - Final report based on feedback from the MOH meeting.
+- Data cleaning and validation. - Analysis of data per the agreed analysis tables. - Development of preliminary report and PowerPoint presentation (narrative and graphs). - Presentation of results internally and co-lead presentation to the MOH. - Final report based on feedback from the MOH meeting.